 This module introduces further knowledge and context and facilitates the academic application and continuing development of the knowledge and skills gained on the course.
 You will investigate and test your position in relation to creative and cultural communities relevant to your developing practices.
 The module will also provide practice in working with others and explores the nature of applying research in collaborative situations.

 This module will challenge you to utilise graphic communication skills and knowledge in the answering of a live design brief.
 Through negotiation, you will be encouraged to select and answer a project with externally set requirements.
 The work produced for this unit should demonstrate a clear understanding of the aims, goals, objectives and needs of stakeholders involved (clients, collaborative partners and target audiences).
 You will have the opportunity to expand and apply the skills and learning gained in an educational context within a professional setting.

 Graphic Design and…

 This module will allow you to investigate possibilities for graphic communication design connecting and interacting with other subjects such as sociology, anthropology, politics, science, philosophy, psychology, economics and technology.
 Through a series of project challenges, workshops and seminars, you will generate and evaluate ideas that help identify your own ambitions and develop specialist technical and practical skills.

 Further developing the knowledge and skills you acquired in semester one.

 The module will develop your awareness of the benefits of collaborative practice between different specialisms and the relationship between design and business.
-Where possible, the module will allow you to work alongside a live client and/or collaborate with other programmes within the School or wider University.
+Where possible, the module will allow you to work on an engaging project alongside a live client and/or collaborate with other programmes within the school or wider University.

 This module offers the opportunity to consolidate specialist interests by enabling you to select from a range of projects that allow flexibility of process, media and outcome.
 These projects will be either course set, industry partnered or from a range of design award schemes.